emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 with the ``.orig`` suffix and one without.
 The default file (without the suffix) when run will generate instrumentation data can later be fed into wasm-split (the binaryen tool).
-As well as this the generated JS code will contains help functions to loading split modules.
+As well as this the generated JS code will contains helper functions to loading split modules.

 .. note:: This is an experimental setting